miloxeon/fast-image-zoom/README.md

     <a href="https://miloslav.website">Author</a>
 </p>

 # 🏞 Fast Image Zoom

-Image zoom on click as seen on popular publishing platform.
+Image zoom on click as seen on the popular publishing platform.

-## What it does?
+## What does it do?

-You click on an image and it smoothly zooms in or out to fit screen.
+You click on an image and it smoothly zooms in or out to fit the screen.
 You click again — it smoothly goes back to normal.
 You scroll — it also goes back.

 ## Why is it better than alternatives?

 - 🛠 Framework-agnostic — works with everything from Knockout.js to Web Components
 - 👌 Zero-dependency
 - 🧬 Perfect for dynamic content, mutation-agnostic — you can do whatever you want with images, it'll work
 - ⚡️ Blazing fast — no matter if it's 10 images or 10000, it uses only two event listeners.
-Not per image, *just two listeners*.
-Complexity is always *O(1)*
+Not per image, _just two listeners_.
+Complexity is always _O(1)_
-- 🤓 Powered by quirky math to precisely calculate everything and do the trick with only *one transformation*
+- 🤓 Powered by quirky math to precisely calculate everything and do the trick with only _one transformation_
 - 🦋 Looks good on both dark and light modes
 - 🍦 Zero-configuration by default but extensible when you need it
 - 🗿 Works flawlessly even on iOS Safari, in every orientation, with every image no matter the size and dimensions